About the Oxford Academic Health Partners

 Activities of OAHP

-OAHP was established with the explicit aim of providing a vehicle that could contract on behalf of its Trustees to advance health by research, clinical care, education and training to provide solutions so that medical research breakthroughs lead to direct clinical benefits.
+OAHP was established with the explicit aim of providing a vehicle that could contract on behalf of its Trustees to advance health by research, clinical care, education and training to provide solutions so that clinical research breakthroughs lead to direct clinical benefits.
 OAHP will carry out activities that are aimed:

 a) providing information and opportunities to share information between all members of the medical field and/or health care system including but not limited to patients, clinicians, medical providers, researchers, health services;